X

 Community-based Health Insurance in Uganda Daryl in Uganda

-In the summer of 2015 I traveled to the southwestern region of Uganda as a site supervisor for the Minority Health and Health Disparities International Research Training (MHIRT) Program, where I conducted research at a small community-based health insurance (CBHI) organization and a local health clinic.
-We were particularly interested in conducting a needs assessment for the clinic, as well as uncovering local health needs and the feasibility of those being met by the clinic.
-We conducted interviews, surveys, a focus group, and observed daily activities at the clinic and the health insurance office in order to understand different views of public vs. private health care systems, local health beliefs, and the challenges people face in accessing quality and affordable health care.
-Our goal is to develop recommendations for the health plan to be able to increase membership and the number of people for whom they can provide services, as well as for the clinic itself to be able to provide valuable, much-needed services to the community.
+In the summer of 2015, I traveled to the southwestern region of Uganda as a site supervisor for the Minority Health and Health Disparities International Research Training (MHIRT) Program.
+I conducted research at a small community-based health insurance (CBHI) organization and a local health clinic.
+We were particularly interested in conducting a needs assessment for the clinic and uncovering local health needs and the feasibility of those being met by the clinic.
+We conducted interviews, surveys, and a focus group.
+We observed daily activities at the clinic and the health insurance office to understand different views of public vs. private healthcare systems, local health beliefs, and the challenges people face in accessing quality and affordable health care.
+Our goal is to develop recommendations for the health plan to increase membership and the number of people for whom they can provide services, as well as for the clinic itself to be able to provide valuable, much-needed services to the community.

 Carolyn Trimble